 It’s often the case that people who have already worked on their own business, successfully or not, and have built a project are the most likely to succeed.
 Why?
 Because they have gained experience, contacts, and have learned what may go wrong when running their own show.
 These people often require less feedback and support from technology partners as some of the stuff they are facing is familiar – they can prevent issues instead of reacting to them.

 Another thing that you can gain from previous experiences is a network of business contacts.
 These help to spread the word, discuss possible opportunities, or are good selling points.
 Also, friendly contacts are exceptionally good as evangelists for the new project they find appealing.

 Love for numbers and reports

 Measure everything, everywhere, at any time.
 We have noticed that people tend to ignore the reporting when it’s most needed – at the very beginning of the project.
 It may seem like a waste of money – building a report while we could be building features – but without reporting figures, how will you know if the feature pays off?

 Our most successful customers are into reports… very into reports.
 You need reports to see how your online business is doing, if it’s profitable, if it’s growing or shrinking, what the prognosis is for the future.
 Look at the reports not as a cost, but as an investment.

 Working on your own “stuff” is not easy.
 It’s a challenge, it’s tiring, and it’s often stressful (especially in the beginning).
 But it’s also rewarding.
 Don’t deny yourself the rewards – be clever.
-Invest your time into proven ideas, commit yourself to the project, drive it with a plan and dedication.
+Invest your time into proven ideas, build a business scaling strategy, commit yourself to the project, drive it with a plan and dedication.
 Also, get yourself the best tech team – we’re here for you! 🙂